‘Conan Exiles’ Launch Reveals Roadmap Of Siege Engines, Dyes, And More

 The continual addition of new features and fixing bugs is to be expected from a game in Early Access.
 Funcom has stated it plans to keep Conan Exiles in Early Access for no more than a year, but it will still be interesting to see how the game develops.

-Here is the high level overview of what else Funcom is focusing on with Conan Exiles.
+Here is the high-level overview of what else Funcom is focusing on with Conan Exiles.

 - Adding new features and content